Our Favorite Gifts to Bring to a Holiday Party

 If classic taper candles aren’t your thing (or your host’s), this whimsical alternative offers the perfect twist on tradition.
 This pair of asparagus taper candles is part of Happy Organic’s produce-forward collection, which also includes heirloom tomatoes, carrots, corn, citrus, and so much more.
 Grab a variety and create a little “veggie” basket for a statement-making gift bundle.

-If you plan on bringing fresh flowers to a holiday gathering, take it a step further and pair the bouquet with a beautiful vase.
+If you plan to bring fresh flowers to a holiday gathering, take it a step further and pair them with a beautiful vase.
 Your host won’t have to worry about finding a spot for the flowers in the middle of entertaining, and they’ll have something to hang on to after the flowers have lived out their course.
-This textured vase from H&M costs under $40 and can double as a decorative object.
+This minty-green version from Anthropologie is the perfect size for a small bunch of festive florals.

 Sabre Bistrot Vintage Solid Serving Set